Lucg/push-plugin-unity/README.md

 Basic Usage
 -----------
+TODO
 ### Initialization

+To setup plugin for push notifications, you should call `InfobipPush.Initialize()` in `Start()` method of your `MonoBehaviour` implementation, ie. on scene startup (to properly handle going back and forth from foreground to background (and closed) state of application).
+Plugin's initialization prevents GCM registration expiry, since Google stated that it could be invalidated when your application version changes.

 ### Registration

+User registration is required to receive push notifications (otherwise, no notification will be received) via the following method:

+	InfobipPush.Register(applicationId, applicationSecret, registrationData)

+You may find your application id and secret on [Infobip Push Portal](http://push.infobip.com).

 On android, you need to set your sender id (project number from google cloud console) in AndroidManifest.xml, in meta-data element `"IB_PROJECT_ID"`, like this: